Spotlight: Program Series with Philippe Kruchten – System Dependability

 The Master of Engineering Leadership (MEL) in Dependable Software Systems helps professionals develop the integrated perspectives and skills to be technical leaders in this rapidly evolving field.
 Students come to us with extensive software development experience, and they deepen their skills through classes in software verification and testing, error-resilient computing systems, software project management and computer security.

 In addition to applying and integrating their technical skills, students in this capstone course are developing their strengths in communication, team work and leadership.

-The classes students take through UBC Sauder School of Business provide a foundation in business concepts, including strategy and risk management.
+The classes students take through UBC Sauder’s Robert H. Lee Graduate School provide a foundation in business concepts, including strategy and risk management.
 An understanding of these perspectives is essential, as there are many issues to consider from an economic, social and legal point of view when designing today’s safety-critical systems such as self-driving cars or health-monitoring devices.

 Our students graduate with the advanced technical skills and business leadership knowledge to confidently take on challenging projects and make a difference in their industry.

 Learn more about how the MEL in Dependable Software Systems can help you lead change in your industry, giving you the technical knowledge, foundational business skills and leadership confidence to excel in your career.
 UBC also offers the MEL in other sector-specific programs, including advanced materials manufacturing, clean energy engineering, high performance buildings, integrated water management, naval architecture and marine engineering and urban systems.